lino-network/lino/docs/core/post.md

 ## repost

 To help distribute the content, the content creator can set redistribution split rate to encourage user redistribute the content.
-Lino blockchain encourage people to share and distribute the content.
+Lino blockchain encourages people to share and distribute the content.
 If people make donation to a repost, the donation will be splitted by source post’s redistribution split rate.
 For example, if source post’s redistribution split rate set to 5%, the donation to the repost will send 95% of the donation to the source post and repost can keep 5% of the donation.
 The donation to the source post still go to source post author’s account.
 The repost of a repost will assign the source post to the original source post.
 For example, If B repost A then we have the structure A -> B. If C repost B then in blockchain the struct will be changed from A -> B -> C to A -> C.

 ## donation